So I’m finally going to start showing you guys some of my favorite foods! For my first one: Baked chicken thighs and broccoli!

 - Take out a big pan and line it with foil.
 The pan should have sides so the oils don't drip down and cause a fire.
 Take the chicken out and sprinkle spices on each side.
 Put aside.

 - Grab another similar pan, same deal with foil.
 Open your bag and drop the now spice and oil covered broccoli on the pan.
 Stick 'em both in the oven.
-Set a timer for 20 minutes (chicken) and 40 minutes (broccoli) .
+Set a timer for 20 minutes.
+At 20 mins, flip the chicken and stir up the broccoli and throw them in for another 20 mins.
 Then sit and relax.